modular/mojo-vscode/.github/CONTRIBUTING.md

 1. Fork and clone this repo:

-   Go to the [modular repo home](https://github.com/modular/modular) and click the **Fork** button at the top.
+   Go to the [repo home](https://github.com/modular/mojo-vscode) and click the **Fork** button at the top.

-   Your fork will be accessible at `https://github.com/<your-username>/modular`.
+   Your fork will be accessible at `https://github.com/<your-username>/mojo-vscode`.

    Clone your forked repo to your computer: